How it’s determined

 How to read it

-Look at the distribution.
+Look at the distribution, not just the headline.
 A half-positive/half-negative split is a very different story from uniformly neutral coverage — the first means AI is actively arguing about you; the second means it has nothing strong to say.
-Drill into negative mentions in Conversations to find the recurring reasons: price, support, a missing feature, an outdated claim.How to improve it
+Use Sentiment themes to find the why fast: they surface the recurring objection (price, support, a missing feature, an outdated claim) instead of making you read every answer to spot the pattern.How to improve it

 - Correct outdated or inaccurate claims at their source — your own pages and the review sites AI cites.